json420/degu/doc/degu.server.rst

         >>> r.uri
         '/foo/bar?k=v'

-        But note what is return after we shift the path once:
+        But note what is returned after we shift the path once:

         >>> r.shift_path()
         'foo'
         >>> r.build_proxy_uri()
         '/bar?k=v'

-        Or if we shift the path again:
+        Or after we shift the path again:

         >>> r.shift_path()
         'bar'